 - Do you prefer that I take my prerequisites at a four-year college?

 No. Courses taken at a community college are accepted and are considered equally.
 Taking them at a four-year college does not help or hinder your application.
 The institution should be regionally accredited.
-Online didactic courses taken at regionally accreditation institutions will also be accepted.
-Online lab courses will not be accepted.
+Online courses taken at regionally accredited institutions will also be accepted.

 - What do you mean by regionally accredited institutions?